Why invest in EIS?

 is held for at least two years and you still hold it on your death.

 The tax advantages are significant, but you should make your decision to invest based on the merits of the investment itself, not the tax benefits.
 Tax rules can change and tax benefits depend on individual circumstances.
-To retain the tax benefits of an EIS you need to hold it for at least three years and the investment must remain qualifying.
+To retain the tax benefits of an EIS investment you need to hold it for at least three years and the investment must remain qualifying.

 Investing in small businesses is inherently more risky than investing in large businesses.
 Small firms are more likely to fail and investments can be hard to sell.
 This is one of the reasons the government offers tax benefits on EIS.
 The reliefs can soften the blow if things don’t work out, but amplify any gains if the firm succeeds.

 Nobody likes losing money, but as you should have received 30% initial tax relief the value of the investment has to decrease by 30% before you will be out of pocket.
 You can also write off losses against either income or capital gains tax.
-This means in the worse case scenario – the investment fails with no recoverable assets – the maximum effective loss for a 45% taxpayer could be as little as 38.5 pence for every £1 invested.
+This means in the worst case scenario – the investment fails with no recoverable assets – the maximum effective loss for a 45% taxpayer could be as little as 38.5 pence for every £1 invested.

 Who might consider an EIS?